-Parents who are afraid of disciplining their children and saying ‘no’ are creating a society of little terrors and down right brats.
+Parents who are afraid of disciplining their children and saying ‘no’ are creating a society of little terrors and downright brats.
 Then these same parents bemoan the breakdown of society.
-Are these little terrors who they don’t dare say ‘no’ to so their children’s precious creativity isn’t stifled supposed to magically morph into upstanding, responsible adults?
+Are these little terrors who they don’t dare say ‘no’ to supposed to magically morph into upstanding, responsible adults?
 How exactly?
 Humans are creatures of habit.
-Every move we make now, every decision and behavioural choice we make is a direct result of the tools we were given as a child by our parents.
+Every move we make now, every decision and behavioral choice we make is a direct result of the tools we were given as a child by our parents.

 Now which methods you employ depends on your child’s age and his capacity to understand.
 Reasoning simply will not work with a baby.
 His brain is not developed enough to understand the concepts of why something is wrong or not safe for him.

-For a toddler, expect to repeat yourself often because while they can register that you’re not pleased about something they did, or that you don’t want them to do something, they don’t have the mental ability to retain that knowledge for future reference and so you will have to be patient as you tell them the next time and the time after that.
-The good behaviour will become a habit but only if you keep calm.
+For a toddler, expect to repeat yourself often because, while they can register that you’re not pleased about something they did, or that you don’t want them to do something, they don’t have the mental ability to retain that knowledge for future reference.
+You will have to be patient as you tell them the next time and the time after that.
+Good behavior will become a habit, but only if you keep calm.

 If you allow the tears and tantrums to get to you, then you allow your children to ‘play’ you.
 As Allison’s son grew, he developed more sophisticated ways of attempting to get out of his punishments and around that dreaded word ‘no’.
 “He says, "I promise I'll be nice" or "I promise I will pick up my toys" through his tears.”
 What parent could resist?